davestewart/extension-bus/README.md

 ## Compatibility

-The package is compatible and tested on MV2 Chrome and Firefox.
+The package is compatible and tested on both MV2 and MV3 Chrome and Firefox.

-It has been rewritten in TypeScript, and comes with source maps.
+All code written in TypeScript, generated code comes with source maps for easy debugging.

-An MV3 version is coming in the next few months.